Last updated: November 19, 2023

 - Peace – peaceful and inclusive societies, democracy, effective and accountable institutions, rule of law, and human rights for all, which includes humanitarian assistance.

-The EUI aim to undertake an “integrated approach” to external action, which is meant to be holistic and partnerships driven.
+The EUI aim to adopt an "integrated approach" to External Action, which is meant to be holistic and partnerships-driven, at both bilateral and multilateral level.

-Within the EC’s long-term budget for 2021-2027, NDICI - Global Europe streamlines the previous external financial instruments to deliver more efficiently on priority sectors and global challenges.
+In response to intensifying global challenges (including climate change and migration) and recognition of changing economic and geopolitical interests on the global front, in May 2018, the European Commission proposed a new long-term budget for 2021-2027.
+Within the European Commission’s long-term budget for 2021-2027, NDICI - Global Europe streamlines the previous external financial instruments from the 2014-2020 programming period to deliver more efficiently on priority sectors and global challenges.
 NDICI - Global Europe's priority areas include:

 - Human development,